gmangal/RubiksCube/README.md

     Remove main from RubiksCube.java.
 RubiksCube.java should represent our model and nothing else.
     Turn project into an applet
-    Create a method that checks if the cube is solved Modify RubiksCube.java so that its constructor constructs a solved cube.
+    Modify RubiksCube.java so that its constructor constructs a solved cube.
     Create a class to hold all the GUI components.
     **Optional** Improve efficiency by manually writing each rotation method